-Having conversed for a short time with Mrs. Leddenhurst, in a strain of commonness that forbad the supposition of an original thought having ever by any accident strayed into her brain, she took leave.
+Having conversed for a short time with Mrs. Leddenhurst, in a strain of commonness that forbade the supposition of an original thought having ever by any accident strayed into her brain, she took leave.
 As Mr. Leddenhurst shut the door after her, Emily was greatly surprised to hear him say, "Every human being is interesting."
-Thinking her, and most other human beings uninteresting, she could not understand this at all: but to Mr. Leddenhurst, who was an observer of human nature, and studied it as the most important and interesting of sciences, every specimen was valuable, for every specimen prehigher interest which the meanest of his fellowcreatures did not fail to excite.
-Christian benevolence was with him an active principle; and the earnest desire of doing good, led him to seek and cultivate the society of those, whom the pride of intellect, or the selfish indulgences of taste, would have taught him only to shun.
+Thinking her, and most other human beings, uninteresting, she could not understand this at all: but to Mr. Leddenhurst, who was an observer of human nature, and studied it as the most important and interesting of sciences, every specimen was valuable, for every specimen presents some shade of variety.
+But there was a still higher interest which the meanest of his fellow-creatures did not fail to excite.
+Christian benevolence was with him an active principle; and the earnest desire of doing good led him to seek and cultivate the society of those whom the pride of intellect, or the selfish indulgences of taste, would have taught him only to shun.